 Time travel commencing…

 Countdown to Extinction opened at Disney’s Animal Kingdom with the park on April 22, 1998.
 Two years later, it closed forever… Well, kinda.
-On the last page, we’ll dissect what’s happened to Animal Kingdom’s chaotic dark ride and what’s expected next… The story finishes up on the next page.
+On the next page, we’ll dissect what’s happened to Animal Kingdom’s chaotic dark ride…

 Re Quest of the unicorn — that sounds an awful lot like a (now-defunct) attraction called ‘Adventure’ at COSI in Columbus, Ohio.
 Which sounds a bit crazy, except that – if I recall correctly – Adventure was designed by a firm that was created by Imagineers who were let go after AK’s opening.
 (Our zoo also benefitted from this experience; there are sections built in the early 2000s that are Disney-quality, reportedly due to being designed by ex-Imagineers who had worked on AK.)